-ACCOUNTS MANAGER - IT-Online
+Accounts Manager - IT-Online

 - Entrepreneurial and commercial skills

-- Knowledge of relevant legislation e.g. Banks Act, FAIS, FICA, NCA, PFMA
+- Knowledge of relevant legislation g.
+Banks Act, FAIS, FICA, NCA, PFMA etc.

 - Exceptional oral and written communication skills